-Criminal Defense Information
+Tampa, FL Criminal Defense Information

 - Warrants - Have you had a warrant issued in your name?
-Bench and arrest warrants are legal orders that required you to appear in court at a specific date and time.
-If one has been issued for you, our firm can help you to understand what you need to do.
+Bench and arrest warrants are legal orders that require you to appear in court at a specific date and time.
+If one has been issued for you, our firm can help you understand what you need to do.

-About Perjury in Tampa, FL Criminal Cases
+About Perjury in Florida

-In Florida, the punishment for perjury varies depending on the type of perjury:
+In Florida, the punishment for perjury varies:

 - Perjury in an unofficial proceeding: This is punishable by up to 1 year in jail, up to 1 year of probation, and/or a maximum fine of $1,000.